- Full Outdoor Experience - Including Outdoor Entry & Exit

 - The Zoo has installed hand sanitizing stations.
 But we still encourage guests to bring their own hand sanitizer for their visit for convenience and safety reasons.

 - Please consider bringing your own water and food.
-Wynn’s Café (near the main entrance) will be open for cold beverages only.
+Wynn’s Café (near the main entrance) will also be open for food and beverages.
 Water fountains will not be available.
 But guests will have access to and be able to use the Zoo’s water bottle fill-up stations.

-- If you are sick or running a fever on the day of your scheduled visit, we ask that you postpone your visit for another day.
-Simply contact the Zoo and we will work to re-schedule you to another date and time.
+- If you are sick or running a fever, we ask that you postpone your visit for another day.

 Questions?
 Call 239-262-5409.